aniketmohanty82/torTalk/README.md

 - Type a **username** (e.g., “Alice”), click **Register / Start**.
 - In the second terminal, run GUI again for “Bob”.

 You should see one another appear under **People (nearby)** within a few seconds (multicast discovery).
-Double‑click a name to open a chat pane, then send messages.
+Double-click a name to open a chat pane, then send messages.

 > **Tip (macOS):** If you use the macOS firewall, allow Python to receive incoming connections so UDP multicast/TCP gossip works.